Protesters thwart Georgian president’s annual address (VIDEO)

 Angry protesters have prevented Georgian president Mikhail Saakashvili from delivering his state of the nation address.
 It comes as the country's parliament postponed the address after Saakashvili's party refused to agree on limiting executive power.

-The embattled president, whose party lost parliamentary elections to the opposition in October, was forced to deliver a televised speech from his residence.
+Hundreds of people, among them recently-released political prisoners, blocked the entrance to the National Library in Tbilisi on Friday, where Saakashvili was to address the nation.
+Gathered outside the library, the protesters demanded the president’s resignation and called on him to pass through the so-called “hallway of shame.”Scuffles broke out between former political prisoners and supporters of President Saakashvili.The embattled president, whose party lost parliamentary elections to the opposition in October, was forced to deliver a televised speech from his residence.
 “The president decided to give a televised address, and not to come to the library, to avoid civil unrest.
 He will give the address at 8 pm (4 pm GMT) local time from his residence,” Saakashvili's spokesperson Manana Mandzhgaladze told the press on Friday.She also accused Saakashvili's rival Prime Minister Bidzina Ivanishvili and his supporters of organizing the protest.